twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

   * [pride of workmanship](https://en.wikipedia.org/wiki/Pride_of_workmanship)
   * [interactive tools](2022-08-30-short-feedback.html)

 These things are not really subject to stock and flow analysis.
-I am afraid that expositing stock and flow analysis as a tool for engineering leaders without this context paints a distorted picture of what leadership is.
+I am afraid that expositing stock and flow analysis as a tool for engineering leaders without this context paints a distorted picture[^2] of what leadership is.

 ## Example 2: The Theory of Constraints